Hobby Hobby

 "Hobby Hobby" is a song recorded by German rapper Mero, released on 18 January 2019, through Groove Attack TraX.
-Written by Enes Meral (Mero) and produced by Josh Petruccio, the track acts the second single for his debut studio album Ya Hero Ya Mero (2019).
+Written by the rapper himself and produced by Josh Petruccio, the track acts as the second single for his debut studio album Ya Hero Ya Mero (2019).
 An accompanying music video for the song was directed by Plug, Jakub and Tatjana of the 100Blackdolphins and uploaded by onto Mero's YouTube channel simultaneously with the single's release.
-Commercially, the single debuted atop the German single charts and broke multiple streaming records, including the most streams in Germany within one week, accumalating nearly ten million streams.
+Commercially, the single debuted atop the German single charts and broke multiple streaming records, including the most streams in Germany within one week, accumulating nearly ten million streams.

 Background and composition

 "Hobby Hobby" was announced by Mero a day prior to its release, through a teaser on his social media services.
-The track was written by himself and produced by Josh Petruccio, who previously produced Mero's first single "Baller los".
+The track was written by himself and produced by Josh Petruccio, who previously produced Mero's first single, "Baller los".

 Music video

 The music video for "Hobby Hobby" was directed by Plug, Jakub and Tatjana of the 100Blackdolphins and released on 18 January 2019.
 The video was viewed more than 3,1 million times on YouTube, within the first 24 hours, breaking the record by "Melodien" of Capital Bra and Juju.